Arne-Petersen/Plenoptic-Simulation/README.md

 ### Requirements

-+ Blender 2.80 or higher
++ Blender 2.80 or higher (tested with various versions up to 2.91.2)
 + Linux and Windows 10 have been tested
 + Render engine must be set to Cycles